NeuroLexDiagnostics/train-accent/README.md

 ## how to download data

-First, make sure ou have roughy 40-50 GB of hard disk space on your computer.
+First, make sure you have roughy 40-50 GB of hard disk space on your computer.

 Go to [this link](https://drive.google.com/open?id=1lqBaDcalVuUtvBNvYiPjP5ZyvNydERX0) and download the data with the arrow on the top right corner of the page.